 Custom Validation

-All attribute types support adding custom validation during the parsing step (see the Parser
+All schema types support adding custom validation during the parsing step (see the Parser

 action for more details).